- Parks Department

 There are absolutely no restrictions on how you may handle treating (or not treating) an ash tree on your private property.
 The Johnston Parks Department, however, is happy to assist you in preparing for EAB with guidance from the experts at Iowa State University Extension & Outreach.

-NEED HELP?
-A great resource in figuring out what to do is Iowa State University Extension and Outreach.
+A great resource for figuring out what to do is Iowa State University Extension and Outreach.
 Visit their website for more information.